-- Students should submit written requests with supporting documentation at least four weeks prior to the beginning of the first day of classes or as soon as practical. - 2) Provide appropriate documentation of the disability to the Nursing Program Administrator. - Meet with the Nursing Programs Administrator to review the request and appropriate/reasonable accommodations. - Agree to appropriate accommodations as it will be written in the Letter of Accommodation(s). - The Nursing Programs Administrator will inform faculty and staff about accommodations to be made for the student.
+- Students should submit written requests with supporting documentation at least four weeks prior to the beginning of the first day of classes or as soon as practical. - Provide appropriate documentation of the disability to the Director of Nursing. - Meet with the Nursing Programs Administrator to review the request and appropriate/reasonable accommodations. - Agree to appropriate accommodations as it will be written in the Letter of Accommodation(s). - The Nursing Programs Administrator will inform faculty and staff about accommodations to be made for the student.

 The accommodations may be affected by the timeliness of the student request and the nature of the accommodation requests.
 ADA does not require institutions to provide accommodations that result in an undue burden or fundamentally alter the nature of the course or relevant academic program.
-To request reasonable accommodation, please contact the Nursing Program Administrator at 312-300-0980 or mludwig@atsinstitute.edu characteristic protected by state, local, or federal law, in an educational program and activities, admission of students and conditions of employment.
-Prohibited sex discrimination covers sexual harassment and sexual violence.
+To request reasonable accommodation, please contact the Director of Nursing at 312-300-0980 or lfalbo@atsinstitute.edu